realworldocaml/book/book/gadts/README.md

 Exception: Ill_typed.
 ```

-This is not just a problem for the implementation that needs to detect
+This possibility of ill-typed expressions doesn't just complicate the
-these type errors: it's also a problem for users, since it's all too
+implementation: it's also a problem for users, since it's all too easy
-easy to create ill-typed expressions by mistake.
+to create ill-typed expressions by mistake.

-Before seeing how GADTs can help here, let's see how much progress we
-can make without them.

 ### Making the language type-safe

 Let's consider what a type-safe version of this API might look like.
 To even express the type constraints, we'll need expressions to have a
-type parameter to distinguish integer expressions from booleain
+type parameter to distinguish integer expressions from boolean
 expressions.
-Given such a paramter, the signature for such a language
+Given such a parameter, the signature for such a language
 might look like this.

 ```ocaml env=main